opi-lab/signed-distance-maps-for-corneal-endothelium/README.md

 `python train.py setup -i 0 -e 10 -r 10 -n test`

 This command will execute the training of the first architecture 10 times with 10 epochs, after which the model will be saved with the name <em>test</em>.
 So, when the training has finished, 10 trained models will be saved in the directory `./datasets/models/test/`.

+### Try the trained model

+In the directory `./datasets/validation/` of the main folder, there is an image of cornea guttata and its curated segmentation.
+To run the trained model, check the `./seg_data.ipynb` notebook.
+It is worth mentioning that the dimensions of the images have to be a multiple of 32.

 ## Problem statement and motivation